 Combinatorial libraries - Combinatorial Chemistry and Chemical Biology

-Dr. Lam is the inventor of the one-bead one-compound (OBOC) combinatorial library method, and through the Combinatorial Chemistry Shared Resource he has been providing OBOC combinatorial libraries and support services to Cancer Center members.
-The OBOC method is highly efficient, both in compound synthesis and in library screening.
-Indeed, it is the ultra-high throughput method unmatched by any parallel synthesis methods.
-Many UC Davis investigators have developed successful grant proposals using this method.
+The Combinatorial Chemistry and Chemical Biology Shared Resource has been providing OBOC/OB2C combinatorial libraries, and support services to Cancer Center members.
+The “one-bead one-compound” (OBOC) and the “one-bead-two-compound” (OB2C) methods are highly efficient, both in compound synthesis and in library screening.
+Indeed, they are the ultra-high throughput methods unmatched by any parallel synthesis methods.
+Many UC Davis investigators have developed successful grant proposals using these methods.

 In addition to OBOC and OB2C libraries, the Combinatorial Chemistry and Chemical Biology Shared Resource has been providing solution-phase small molecule libraries to Cancer Center investigators.

 Dr. Kit S. Lam is the inventor of the one-bead one-compound (OBOC) combinatorial library method.
 The OBOC library method is a powerful tool to discover ligands against various biological targets, such as protein kinase substrates and inhibitors, protease substrates and inhibitors, ligands for cell surface receptors, artiﬁcial enzymes, and various ligands for the preparation of affinity column media.